Data-Science-for-Linguists-2020/Class-Plaza/guestbooks/guestbook_kiara.md

   * Might wanna use relative paths in your analysis notebook with those pickle files!
 I don't have too much other criticism, as you seem to have improved your markdown game since the last update.
 Good on you!
   * I'm not familiar with lambda functions at all, but the simplistic way in which you used them in your analysis notebook made them easier to understand for me!
 	* Kiara: Thanks!
 It was frustrating to work with the old data because I really wanted it to work but I needed to make something happen before the semester ends.
 I'm def going back after the term ends because I'm not a quitter and I refuse to let it get the best of me.
 Also: noted about relative paths.
 I actually tried to do that with everything else because I always forget, but I guess I missed those!
+___
+* **Sean**
+  * You used lots of different code techniques, which is great in a project like this.
+I wish I would've used lambda and pd in the same way.
+You also chose good data to work with, in terms of picking things that had clear categories that are easy to compare (e.g. episodes, characters, etc.)
+  * Sometimes I think you could have been more rigorous with your data analysis.
+For example you talked about TTR not being affected by the sparseness problem, but how did you come to the conclusion that the *n* was equal enough?
+Other than that, would've just liked to see you dig a little deeper!
+Great project though.
+  * Like Lindsey, I really appreciated the lambdas.
+I've never used them and want to pick them up this summer.
+I was also very impressed and learned from your data scraping--not easy by any means.